Identity protection

 Notifications

-Identity protection generates in-app notifications for configuration changes, scheduled scans, and detected breaches.
+Identity protection generates in-app notifications for key events: configuration changes, scheduled scan status updates, and detected user breaches.

 Fig 7: Notifications for breached users in identity protection